double-speak/doublespeak.github.io/_notes_2021/xxv.md

   1920
   Осип Мандельштам
+transpoem: "Take from my palms with delight\nA patch of sunshine and a touch of honey,
+  \nAs decreed by Persephone’s bees.\n\nDo not untie an unmoored boat,\nDo not listen for fur-shod shadows, \nDo not try to overcome a dense life of fear. \n\nAll that remains for us are kisses —\nFurry like small bees\nwho die after leaving the hive.
+  \n\nThey rustle in the transparent, wild night,\nTheir home — the dense forests of Taygete,\nTheir nectar — time, Pulmonaria, mint.\n\nJust take with delight my savage gift,\nA plain necklace of her dried bees,\nHoney transformed into light.
+  \n\n1920\nOsip Mandelstam"
 note: <p>In “XXV,” I really wanted to do more with mythology because it should be noted that this poem appears in both <em>Tristia</em> (1922) and <span lang= "ru"><em>Вторая Книга</em></span> (<em>Second Book</em>, 1923), which were written during Mandelstam’s